isabella232/limitless-flows-blueprint/blueprint/index-hold.md

 Steps to connectivity:

-1. To request a demo, contact Limitless GigCX: [https://www.limitlesstech.com/request-a-demo/](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").
+1. To request a demo, contact [Limitless GigCX](https://www.limitlesstech.com/request-a-demo/ "Goes to the See Limitless GigCX in action page").

 2. The Limitless GigCX team provides the following:
    - Your API Key (x-api-key)